 Have you used any herbal medicines to improve your glucose control?

-Please share your views using the Poll or comments box below.
+Please share your experience using the comments box below.

 Chromium can also help to improve glucose control.